aseelAcc99/Estarta-Task/README.md

    ```

    > [!NOTE]
-   > be careful for capitalization of the body values, and both values should be strings
+   > Be careful with the capitalization of the body values, and ensure that both values are strings.

    If the login is successful, you will receive a JWT token in the response.